 As a group, the brand features an average protein content of 30% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, pea flour and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-American Natural Premium Grain Free is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+American Natural Premium Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 The following list (if present) includes all dog food recalls since 2009 directly related to American Natural Premium.
 If there are no recalls listed in this section, we have not yet reported any events.

 Readers interested in American Premium Natural dog food may also wish to check out these popular pages, too…